87tana/NLP_SentimentAnalysis/README.md

 To enhance the effectiveness of user reviews, a new feature called "Usefulness" is introduced, considering the ratio of "Helpfulness Numerator" to "Helpfulness Denominator."

-## Sentiment Classification

-Sentiments are classified into positive, negative, and neutral categories based on the review scores.

 ## Bag-of-Words(BoW) Vectorization

 The BoW model is employed for vectorization, capturing the occurrence of words in the document.
 The evaluation investigates the impact of different preprocessing steps on the BoW models.